 While big data is certainly “big,” the takeaway from big data analytics and other BI analytics platforms has nothing to do with size.
 Instead, finding fast and actionable ways to apply the right data will be most profitable for businesses, and could lead to groundbreaking discoveries across many industries.

-Organizations that make it a priority to discover and analyze relevant data could generate an extra $430 billion in productivity by 2020.
+Organizations that make it a priority to discover and analyze relevant data could generate an extra $430 billion in productivity by 2020, according to IDC research.
 Without a strategy to distinguish the good data from the bad, that could lead to some serious productivity losses.

 So what can we take away from all this research regarding big data and data analytics?
 One thing is for sure, and that is the age-old wisdom of “quality over quantity” reigns true in the world of big data.